hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 .smaller[
 * If all servers in a region fail, clients can access servers in a federated region
 * Servers must be discoverable
-* Requires RPC and Raft across Regions
+* Requires RPC and Serf across Regions
 ]

 .center[![:scale 80%](images/Failed-Region.png)]